-This article is designed to review and provide an overview of the real estate mediation process with emphasis on review and requirements under the California Association of REALTORS® Residential Purchase Agreement (CAR form “RPA”).
+This article is designed to provide an overview of the real estate mediation process with emphasis on review and requirements under the California Association of REALTORS® Residential Purchase Agreement (CAR form “RPA”).

-Real estate disputes and resulting real estate litigation come in all sizes and surround anything and everything imaginable pertaining to modern-day real estate transactions.
+Real estate disputes and resulting real estate litigation come in all sizes and surround anything and everything imaginable pertaining to modern-day real estate transactions (see, for example, our article and video on coronavirus issues impacting cancelations).
 Non-disclosure allegations and earnest money deposits are a common catalyst for disputes, but there is no end to the manner of disagreements that can form surrounding real estate.
 Foreseeing the potential for litigation, many modern purchase agreements, including those drafted by the California Association of REALTORS®, contain provisions for “dispute resolution,” often mandating the parties attend a “mediation” prior to filing a lawsuit or arbitration claim.

 REQUIREMENT FOR MEDIATION

 The requirement for mediation prior to filing a lawsuit or arbitration is designed to allow the parties an attempt to resolve their dispute prior to dramatic escalation (typically resulting in spending thousands upon thousands in legal fees and deeper disagreement over resolution).

 As voluntary mediation technically cannot be “forced”, the contracts typically “punish” a party for not participating in mediation prior to filing a lawsuit or arbitration claim.
 The RPA states that if a party fails to request or attend mediation prior filing to a lawsuit or arbitration, they will not be awarded any attorney’s fees or costs, even if they are ultimately the prevailing party in that litigation.